 Participants in the My Money programme attend weekly workshops focusing on a wide range of skills that encourage wise financial decisions.
 Resources and support is provided to all participants, all of which is free, independent and impartial.

-Giving parents tools to be the best parents they can
+Giving parents tools to be the best parents they can be

 There is no more influential role than that of a parent – both good and bad.
 In the modern world, supporting and equipping parents with a ‘toolbox’ of positive approaches will ensure children that grow to make a positive impact on the world.

 The Toolbox programme equips parents with positive skills and strategies to be the best parents they can be.
-Parents involved in the programme attend a series of different workshops and have access to a range of different support services that will help them through their parenting journey.
+Parents involved in the programme attend a series of workshops and have access to a range of support services that will help them through their parenting journey.

 ADRA is partnering with The Parenting Place, New Zealand’s largest parenting organisation.

 If you would like to know more about how you can help here in New Zealand or get involved in a community project, fill in the form on the right and we will get in contact.

 If you’re a church and want to learn more about running your own community project, visit our Community Transformation page.